Learning Theory · Program Synthesis · LLMs

 Auditable output

 The output is executable code and the search trace is logged.
-The learned hypothesis can be read, tested, modified, and verified directly — a major conceptual difference from opaque neural predictors.
+The learned hypothesis can be read, tested, modified, and verified directly.
+The model does not hand you a mysterious vector; it hands you a little machine.

 What this does and does not say